Laser Cutting Paper: A Step-by-Step Guide for Beginners

 Part 2: Which types of paper are suitable for laser engraving?

-Not all paper is the same—and not all paper is equally suitable for laser engraving.
+Not all paper is the same – and not all paper is equally suitable for laser engraving.
 However, there are a variety of paper types that are ideal for this technique.
 Particularly popular for laser engraving on paper are:

-② Cardstock – slightly thicker, perfect for invitations, greeting cards or packaging
+② Cardstock – slightly thicker, perfect for invitations, greeting cards, or packaging

-4 Scratch Paper – for creative effects or child-friendly projects
+④ Scratch paper – for creative effects or child-friendly projects

 ⑤ Thermosensitive paper – reacts to heat and is suitable for special engraving applications